 There are some common reasons.
 Men with diabetes believe that they are not at risk of contracting the flu.
 The most common reason given by women with diabetes is concern about adverse reactions.

 The more poorly controlled a person with diabetes blood sugar levels are, the less likely they are to have a flu shot.

 I have diabetes.
 Where do I get a flu shot?

 Flu shots are available at your primary care provider’s office, though workplace wellness programs, and local pharmacies.

-Get your flu shot in November if you have diabetes or have another chronic condition.
+Get your flu shot if you have diabetes or have another chronic condition.